 Freelancer who travels

-This category covers all sorts of different freelancing jobs that allow you to travel the world while working.
-Many of these freelance jobs have only recently become a possibility, or become much easier.
-Websites like Upwork, Elance and Guru, amongst many others, have made finding and applying for freelancing jobs much easier.
+This category covers all sorts of freelancing jobs which allow you to travel the world while working.
+Websites like Upwork and Guru, amongst many others, have made finding and applying for freelancing jobs much easier.

-You could work as a Virtual Assistant (VA), a translator, in various web probjects like web design or social media, as a designer or travel writer or basically anything, the possibilities are endless!
+You could work as a Virtual Assistant (VA), as a translator, play a part in various web projects like web design or social media, as a designer or travel writer or basically anything, the possibilities are endless!

 As a note, while freelancing websites have made finding a job that lets you travel the world and work from anywhere easier, many of them pay obscenely low rates.
-You’ll need to do a lot of hustle to become a freelancer, and not sell yourself short!
+You need a lot of hustle to become a freelancer, and make sure not to sell yourself short!

 Working Holiday Visa

-In contrast, snow season presents another great opportunity for a dream travel job.
-If hitting the slopes is your thing you could look to upskill as a ski or snowboarding instructor, and follow the winter around the world.
+In contrast, snow seasons present another great opportunity for a dream travel job.
+If hitting the slopes is your thing you could look to upskill as a ski or snowboarding instructor following the winter around the world.

 Seasonal Jobs Abroad

-In some countries you can get short term seasonal work that can help you to work and travel.
-You may need to have some kind of visa, for example if you work in Australia as a fruit picker you’ll likely need to be on a Student Visa or a Working Holiday Visa.
+In some countries you can get short-term seasonal work that can help you to work and travel.
+Do keep in mind that you may need to have some kind of visa, for example if you work in Australia as a fruit picker you’ll likely need to be on a Student Visa or a Working Holiday Visa.

 Camp America, or summer camps elsewhere, are a great option if you want to spend a summer abroad.
 There are even options to work as part of a travelling circus!

 Winter and snow season are also the perfect time to secure a great travel job.
-If you don’t think you your skills are up to scratch enough to be an instructor there are all sorts of other snow related travel jobs, like working the lifts, bartending or seeing in restaurants on islands, housekeeping in hotels on the mountain or in ski villages, or even cooking.
+If you don’t think your skills are up to scratch to be an instructor there are all sorts of other snow-related travel jobs available.

-I loved my work exchange in Spain, because it gave me an opportunity to try out Spanish country life and meet some other awesome travellers.
+I loved my work exchange in Spain because it allowed me to try out Spanish country life and meet some other awesome travellers.
 I used HelpX because I like the interface and it had been recommended to me by friends.
-Work ranges from specialist tasks like building to more basic things like cleaning and cooking.
+Work can range from specialist tasks like building to more basic things like gardening, cleaning and cooking.

-I would caution against “voluntourism” which may be doing more harm than good to the community that you want to help.
+I would caution against “voluntourism”, which is when you pay to volunteer somewhere.
+This can do more harm than good to the community that you want to help.